joaocarvalhoopen/How_to_learn_modern_Linux/README.md

 ## 8. Learn how to program in Linux

+* The Art of UNIX Programming <br>
+  by Eric Raymond

+* The Pragmatic Programmer: Your Journey To Mastery, 20th Anniversary Edition <br>
+  by David Thomas, Andrew Hunt

 * Python Crash Course, 2nd Edition <br>
   A Hands-On, Project-Based Introduction to Programming <br>
   by Eric Matthes